jphsd/glui/README.md

 the loop function also handles any call backs registered on the windows.

 ## Mouse Click Listener
-This allows click events to be generated and a list of overservers to be called with the click location.
+This allows click events to be generated and a list of observers to be called with the click location.

 ## Events.go
 Finally,